boytchev/tsl-textures/docs/static-noise.md

 This texture renders a static noise with possibility to update the pattern at time intervals.
 The texture is supposed to be added as additional layer (e.g. AO or light), not as primary diffuse color.
+The static noise is generated in screen space.
 Click on a snapshot to open it online.

 <p class="gallery">